ACCESSIBILITY RESOURCES – NEW STUDENTS

 1. Review the Documentation Guidelines for information about what documentation will be required in order to receive academic accommodations.

-2. Request documentation from the appropriate medical provider or school personnel using the Documentation Guidelines and using the documentation release form:
+2. Request documentation from the appropriate school district, medical provider, or mental health provider using the Documentation Release Form.

 NOTE: Documentation should be submitted to the Office of Accessibility Resources on the campus you will be attending.
 If you are an online student, documentation can be sent to either campus.

-2. If you are an online student requesting accommodations, submit your disability documentation to the Office of Accessibility Resources on either campus as soon as possible.
-Following receipt of documentation, the student will be contacted to schedule a phone meeting with the Accessibility Specialist to discuss accommodations for online courses.
+If you are an online student requesting accommodations, submit your disability documentation to the Office of Accessibility Resources on either campus as soon as possible.
+Following receipt of documentation, the student will be contacted to schedule a phone or Zoom meeting with the Accessibility Resources Coordinator to discuss accommodations for online courses.

 Students with sponsoring agencies, such as Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR), AURORA of Central New York, Inc., or the New York State Commission for the Blind (NYSCB), should contact the agency several weeks before the start of the semester to make sure that all necessary paperwork is completed.